 I don’t find that at all confusing, do you?
 In fact, I think you’ll agree that for the past six months I’ve been doing exactly what I describe there.
 This blog is highly personal; all subjective information in it comes out of my own head and nobody else’s.
 I was a call girl and madam in New Orleans, so the only personal experiences I’m qualified to discuss are those pertaining to that sphere.
 I’ve never been a streetwalker, a massage parlor girl, a big city escort, a legal prostitute, a male prostitute, a transgender prostitute, a party girl, a sugar baby, a client, a porn star, a Nevada brothel worker, a pimp, a politician, a trafficking alarmist, a cop or a crack whore, so I can’t tell you anything about the thoughts that might run through the heads of any of those people except for what I can deduce from their words or behavior; anything more would be mere speculation.

 Furthermore, notice the name of my site, The Honest Courtesan, and its subtitle, “Frank Commentary from a Retired Call Girl.”
 I think that describes the contents of this blog pretty well.
 Note that it is not called The Politically Correct Sex Worker, subtitled “Approved Rhetoric from a Cisgender Womon”.
 The very name of my column promises my honest opinions, unfiltered by dogma and undisguised by the latest trendy euphemisms.
-Though I haven’t worked as a librarian for over 15 years I haven’t lost my love for language and well-constructed writing, and I refuse to replace perfectly good words with ugly, cumbersome, polysyllabic abortions which are designed to obscure the truth with a cloak of vagueness, nor to clutter good English sentences with a host of qualifiers, de-intensifiers, weasel-words and apologetics intended to sap the strength of the text like a school of lampreys attached to a shark.
+Though I haven’t worked as a librarian for over 15 years I haven’t lost my love for language and well-constructed writing, and I refuse to replace perfectly good words with ugly, cumbersome, polysyllabic abortions which are designed to obscure the truth with a cloak of vagueness, or to clutter good English sentences with a host of qualifiers, de-intensifiers, weasel-words and apologetics intended to sap the strength of the text like a school of lampreys attached to a shark.
 I’m not going to encumber my essays with parenthetical comments noting minor exceptions to broad rules in order to support fantasyland notion of “fairness”; neither will I subscribe to common misuses like “their” as a singular pronoun or “homophobia” to mean “opposition to any single thing any gay rights activist proposes”.
-I also refuse to employ ridiculous neologisms like “cisgender”, a coinage which is a perfect example of what’s wrong with “inclusiveness talk”; the terminally PC use it to mean people who aren’t “transgendered”.
+I also refuse to employ neologisms like “cisgender” unless I’m specifically referring to people who aren’t transgendered.
 News flash: The vast majority of the human race is “cisgendered”, so it isn’t necessary to specify it.
 What’s next on the PC agenda, a special word to signify that a person isn’t handicapped?
 How about one to indicate that a person is of relatively average height and weight?
-It isn’t necessary to have an adjective to describe every way in which a given person isn’t unusual; we assume the usual unless something different is specified, not vice-versa.
+It isn’t necessary to constantly include every adjective describing every way in which a given person isn’t unusual; we assume the usual unless something different is specified, not vice-versa.